AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

    ![teams_pin_workfront_link.PNG](assets/teams-pin-workfront-link-350x80.png)

-1. (Optional) Click **Pin**.
+1. (Optional) Click **[!UICONTROL Pin]**.

    This adds a [!DNL Workfront] icon under the [!UICONTROL Type your questions here] field.
-You can quickly access the Search area from here.\
+You can quickly access the [!UICONTROL Search] area from here.\
-   For information about searching for Workfront items, see [Search for and share [!DNL Adobe Workfront] items in [!DNL Microsoft] Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md).
+   For information about searching for Workfront items, see [Search for and share [!DNL Adobe Workfront] items in [!DNL Microsoft Teams]](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md).

-## Log in to [!DNL Workfront] from [!DNL Microsoft] Teams {#log-in-to-workfront-from-microsoft-teams}
+## Log in to [!DNL Workfront] from [!DNL Microsoft] Teams

-As a Microsoft Teams team owner, you must install the [!DNL Workfront for Microsoft Teams] app for your team before you or anyone on the team can log in to [!DNL Workfront] from Microsoft Teams.
+As a [!DNL Microsoft Teams] team owner, you must install the [!DNL Workfront for Microsoft Teams] app for your team before you or anyone on the team can log in to [!DNL Workfront from Microsoft Teams].

-When you are logged in to [!DNL Workfront] from Microsoft Teams, you can receive [!DNL Workfront] notifications in the Workfront bot channel or you can perform certain actions in Workfront from Microsoft Teams.&nbsp;
+When you are logged in to [!DNL Workfront] from [!DNL Microsoft Teams], you can receive [!DNL Workfront] notifications in the [!DNL Workfront] bot channel or you can perform certain actions in [!DNL Workfront] from [!DNL Microsoft Teams].&nbsp;

-For information about installing the [!DNL Workfront] app, see the [[!DNL Install] Workfront for Microsoft Teams](#install-workfront-for-microsoft-teams) section in this article.
+For information about installing the [!DNL Workfront] app, see the [Install [!DNL Workfront for Microsoft Teams]](#install-dnl-workfront-for-microsoft-teams) section in this article.

-For information about accessing Workfront from Microsoft Teams to perform certain actions, see [Access Adobe Workfront from Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/access-workfront-from-ms-teams.md).
+For information about accessing [!DNL Workfront] from [!DNL Microsoft Teams] to perform certain actions, see [Access [!DNL Adobe Workfront] from [!DNL Microsoft Teams]](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/access-workfront-from-ms-teams.md).

-To log in to [!DNL Workfront] from Microsoft Teams:
+To log in to [!DNL Workfront] from [!DNL Microsoft Teams]:

-1. Go to the **General** channel of the team where the [!DNL Workfront] for Microsoft Teams app has been installed and click **Log in to Workfront**.
+1. Go to the **[!UICONTROL General]** channel of the team where the [!DNL Workfront for Microsoft Teams] app has been installed and click **[!UICONTROL Log in to Workfront]**.

    The [!DNL Workfront] bot chat channel is added to your [!DNL Microsoft Teams] chat channels.

    ![teams_workfront_bot_channel_highlighted.PNG](assets/teams-workfront-bot-channel-highlighted-350x220.png)

-1. Go to the Workfront bot chat channel in [!DNL Microsoft Teams] and type *log in* in the **[!UICONTROL Type your questions here]** field.
+1. Go to the [!DNL Workfront] bot chat channel in [!DNL Microsoft Teams] and type *[!UICONTROL log in]* in the **[!UICONTROL Type your questions here]** field.

    Or

-   Click **Log in**.
+   Click **[!UICONTROL Log in]**.

    ![](assets/ms-teams-log-in-prompt-with-4-tabs-350x139.png)